merkle-open/gondel/docs/intro.md

 ## Do you do plugins?

 Yes!
-Currently a few plugins exist, and some are in development.
+Currently [this plugins](plugins.md) exist, and some more are in development.
 However, since Gondel is pretty close to vanilla JavaScript, you can pretty much just write a class decorator, and your good to go!

 If you have a good idea for a plugin, please feel free to make a Pull Request!